fido-device-onboard/pri-fidoiot/README.md

 ```

 The server will listen for FDO PRI HTTP & HTTPS  messages on port 8039 and 8038 respectively.
-The H2 database will listen on TCP port 8049.
-The H2 Web Console will be available at http://host.docker.internal:8083

-You can allow remote database console connections by uncommenting the line containing "-webAllowOthers" in the service.yml

 ### Running the FDO PRI HTTP Device